phamsarah/phamsarah/README.md

 and had a passion for software.
 So I interviewed with the team, loved the culture (remote work, high salary, cryptocurrency, stock exchanges ... everything I love!), and received an offer the same day!

+Now I work at Block as a Android Engineer for the Customer Foundations team!

 I think about this often, I would not have gotten my first internship if it wasn't for the Hackathon.
 If it wasn't for the internship, I wouldn't have gotten my first app development job.
 If I did not get my first job, I would not be where I am today.
 And because of that I am so, so grateful for the people who believed in me and helped me reach my goals.